chuckboyce/Hensley/replit.md

 - **Communication Style**: Simple, everyday language.
 Avoid technical jargon.
 - **Recent Changes Format**: Always include a client summary in italics that's suitable for invoices or status reports.
 Focus on results and benefits, not technical details.
 - **Documentation Updates**: Update the Recent Changes section in this file at each checkpoint.
+- **Navigation Behavior**: Always scroll to top of page on route change, unless landing on a specific anchor (hash link).
+This is implemented via the `ScrollToTop` component in `App.tsx`.

 # System Architecture